Product Update: Unified markets and more

 - Build a market with thousands of apps by adding entire Publishers or Companies

 - Export entire rolled-up market data straight to CSV (available for Radar Pro Customers)

 You probably know that the company Yum!
-Brands owns over 40 apps like KFC, Taco Bell and Pizza Hut.
+Brands own over 40 apps like KFC, Taco Bell, and Pizza Hut.
 But do you know how Yum!
 Brands unified apps’ performance compares to Restaurant Brands International unified apps (Burger King, Popeyes, Tim Hortons)?